cmadland/teaching/pages/02.edci335/04.week-1/05.assessment/section.md

 :fa-question-circle:What does it mean to learn something?<br>
 :fa-question-circle:How does digital technology influence society?
 You?<br>
 :fa-book:**Read**[Teaching in a Digital Age (Ch.
 2)](https://opentextbc.ca/teachinginadigitalage)<br>
-:fa-users: Form your cooperative groups.
+:fa-users: Form your cooperative groups [Link in CourseSpaces](https://coursespaces.uvic.ca).
 :fa-wordpress:**Publish** Blog Post #1 <br>